Priority: - Control

 Identification and Reproduction

-Broken root parts will also grow new plants
+- Broken root parts will also grow new plants.

 Habitat & Ecology

-They are highly tolerable species and be found almost anywhere from full shade to full sun locations.
+- They are highly tolerable species and be found almost anywhere from full shade to full sun locations.

-The weight of the vines can break tree branches and damage bark.
+- They weight of the vines can also break tree branches and damage bark.

-Invasive Species Council of BC's English Ivy
+Download the Invasive Species Council of BC's Factsheet for English Ivy here.

 Download the Metro Vancouver's Best Managment Practices for English and Irish Ivies here.

 For additional information on English ivy identification and control check out King County's page.
 Note that this is a US resource and Canadian guidelines and regulations may differ.
 Be sure to carefully read and follow product labels.

 Header photo (Mokkie).